 For students who are transferring from a two-year institution to a four-year institution:

 A vertical transfer is the solution for students who have begun their education at a community college but plan to pursue a bachelor’s degree in the future.
 Between 2003 and 2009, these transfers made up 37.2% of all transfers.
 They involve transferring from a two-year institution to a four-year institution.
 In a vertical transfer, you are leaving a certificate or associate’s degree program to earn a bachelor’s degree.

 Vertical transfers are designed to occur after the second year of a two-year program through which a student would complete his or her associate’s degree.
-However, only 3.2% of transfer students receive their degrees before transferring.
+However, only about 3% of transfer students receive their degrees before transferring.
 Students who first complete an associate’s degree and then transfer to a four-year institution are 16% more likely to complete their bachelor’s degrees than their peers who did not complete their associate’s.

 Some students transfer immediately after receiving their associate’s degrees and enter their four-year institutions as juniors.
 Other students may transfer before completing requirements for the associate’s degree, but their earned credits may apply toward the general education requirements of their bachelor’s degrees.
 Note that students who first complete their associate’s degrees are more likely to complete their bachelor’s.
 These students will receive two diplomas, one from each institution.
 Students who do not first complete their associate’s degrees before going on to finish their bachelor’s only receive one diploma.

 Four out of five community college students intend to transfer to a four-year institution to pursue a bachelor’s degree, but only about 25% of them are successful in doing so.
 With detailed planning and research, you can overcome these odds and earn a four-year degree.